Aaronk41/Aaronk41/README.md

 ## 🇯🇵 My Connection to Japanese Culture

 I have a deep appreciation for Japanese culture, having studied abroad in Japan for **6 months**.
-From the bustling streets of Tokyo to the serene temples of Kyoto, my time in Japan was an unforgettable experience.
+From the bustling streets of Nagoya to the serene temples of Kyoto, my time in Japan was an unforgettable experience.
 I immersed myself in the language, traditions, and daily life, which left a lasting impact on me.

 ---